Stellar evolution and feedback

 GEARSupernovaeII:

-interpolation_size: 200 # Number of elements for the interpolation of the data
+interpolation_size: 200 # Number of elements to keep in the interpolation of the data.
+(Default: 200)